 The flowers are panicles of foxglove-shaped blooms each a distinctive purple-blue colour that has given us the colour jacaranda blue.

 Jacarandas were originally known as ‘dream trees’, a name that captures the out-of-this-world effect of a jacaranda in full flower and often buzzing with bees.
 There are early mentions of jacarandas growing in Sir James Martin’s garden, Clarens in Potts Point, in the mid 19th century.
 Sir James Martin was a leading figure in politics in colonial New South Wales and his name is commemorated in Martin Place in the centre of Sydney.

 Martin’s dream trees were most likely grown from seed brought to Sydney by sea captains sailing from South America.

 Planting and positioning

-Most jacarandas are grown from seed, which means there’s variation between trees.
-Most however develop into large, spreading trees and need plenty of space to grow.
+The majority of jacarandas are grown from seed, which means there’s variation between trees.
+Most, however, develop into large, spreading trees and need plenty of space to grow.
 Expect well-grown trees to reach 15m high and wide.
-Trees that are growing in less than optimum conditions (for example where they are dry or in poor soil) may be smaller (5m high and wide).
+Trees that are growing in less than optimum conditions (for example, where they are dry or in poor soil) may be smaller (5m high and wide).

-For these reasons the ideal situation for a jacaranda is to be planted in a garden bed in the centre of a lawn well away from paths, paving and swimming pools.
-In this situation the purple carpet of fallen flowers under the tree can be enjoyed without concern about the flowers becoming slippery on a hard surface and the leaves fall harmlessly to the ground.
+For these reasons, the ideal situation for a jacaranda is to be planted in a garden bed in the centre of a lawn well clear of paths, paving and swimming pools.
+In this situation, the purple carpet of fallen flowers under the tree can be enjoyed without concern about the flowers becoming slippery on a hard surface, and the leaves fall harmlessly to the ground.